Lswbanban/RickArdurous/README.md

 # To do
 - The main menu
-	- Play
 	- Sound on/off
 	- Help/display controls?
-- The Game Over (+ return to main menu when the life reach zero or when we reach the end of the map)
 - Sound FX
 	- Fire a bullet
 	- Jump